kkontio/lounaat2/README.md

 ### Adding scraper plugins

 Scrapers use very simple plugin architecture.
-Create a ruby class in `/lib/scraper/plugins/` that registers itself at wRestaurantProcessor (`/lib/scraper/restaurant_processor`) with a regexp for the url pattern it handles and a lambda that takes an url and returns a hash.
+Create a ruby class in `/lib/scraper/plugins/` that registers itself at RestaurantProcessor (`/lib/scraper/restaurant_processor`) with a regexp for the url pattern it handles and a lambda that takes an url and returns a hash.
 The hash keys should be dates and values should be arrays of strings that describe the lunches on that day.
 Check existing plugins for reference.

 ### Prod.env.notes